kevingivens/site/content/blog/post5.md

 ```

-In the plots below, we can see what the BlackVarianceSurface looks like for
+In the plots below, we can see what the LocalVolSurface looks like:
-different interpolation methods

 ![png]({attach}post5_files/LocalVol.png)

 Take a look at the PyQL bindings on my [github](https://github.com/kevingivens/pyql)
-to see how the ``LocalVolSurface`` is implemented.
+to see an example of the  ``LocalVolSurface``.
 See you next time.